downplay/downright/README.md

 #### options

-Note: Currently (0.2.0) the options object has no effect.
-0.3.0 will bring configuration and style customisation.

 Configures this instance of a context menu.
 Pass in a plain object with any of these properties:

 `stopGathering: bool (default: false)`